 Some of the programs that fall outside of these parameters include short-term online programs (which may be completed in as little as a few months) and post-graduate programs (which provide some graduates of a main administrative assistant program the chance to continue training in a specialty area or toward a more advanced credential).

 Certification is not legally required in order to work in this profession.
 However, you may want to consider it since many employers prefer to hire certified employees.
 Certification can show that you are knowledgeable, committed, and interested in continuous learning.

 One of the most common certifications in this field is obtained by passing the Certified Administrative Professional (CAP) exam from the International Association of Administrative Professionals (IAAP).

 To be eligible to take the exam, you must meet certain experience requirements, which are based on education.
 Those without a degree must have at least four years of experience working in the field.
 Associate degree graduates need to have three years of experience, and bachelor's degree graduates must have two years of experience.

-The exam is held twice a year during the first Saturday of May and November.
-In order to secure your spot to take the exam, you must pay the exam fee by a specified deadline.
+The exam is held twice a year, and in order to secure your spot to take the exam, you must pay the exam fee by a specified deadline.

 The exam itself is broken down this way:

-- 16 percent is on organization and planning
+- 20 percent is on business writing and document production

-- 13 percent is on physical and information resources
+- 12 percent is on event and project management

 Once you have passed the initial exam, you will need to maintain your certified status by keeping up with continuing education.
 This ongoing education is judged on a points-based system, and you must earn 60 points every five years in order to be recertified.